-This free printable game is perfect for little astronauts to learn the names of the various parts of the solar system as well as their characteristics – all while playing!
+This printable game is perfect for little astronauts to learn the names of the various parts of the solar system as well as their characteristics – all while playing!

 Old CDs come in handy for so many fun projects, and this CD planet from Kristen Hewitt is no different!
-But this isn’t a 2 dimensional craft – with Styrofoam halves, this turns into a 3 D model of planet Saturn.
+But this isn’t a 2-dimensional craft – with Styrofoam halves, this turns into a 3 D model of planet Saturn.

 If you’ve got more plastic eggs leftover, use them to make these adorable plastic egg aliens.
 Make sure to have tack its on hand so that you can make sure your aliens don’t keep wobbling!

-These stained glass painted sun catchers from Adventure in a Box are just gorgeous!
-And since the sun is also a part of space, this craft is an all rounded space craft!
+These stained glass-painted sun catchers from Adventure in a Box are just gorgeous!
+And since the sun is also a part of space, this craft is an all-rounded spacecraft!

 What do rocks on the moon look like?
-As you explore the answer to this question, have some hands on fun with these DIY moon rocks from The Crafting Chicks!
+As you explore the answer to this question, have some hands-on fun with these DIY moon rocks from The Crafting Chicks!
 Compare them to pictures of actual moon rocks on the internet.

 10. Tin Foil Moon

 This is one of the easiest space projects ever!
 Check out the project at Make Film Play where coins are used in a rubbing technique to create the craters.
-Not only is the technique fun to do, the craters look quite realistic!
+Not only is the technique fun to do, but the craters also look quite realistic!

 This project from The Kindergarten Connection helps kids learn in many ways.
 They can of course, learn about the planet’s name and it’s color, but it also promotes learning of numbers and spellings as well!